Classic brick apartment building courtyard

 Quarterly distributions

-Regular passive income from the portfolio, paid after operating expenses, debt service, and capital reserves - subject to portfolio cash flow.
+Regular passive income from the portfolio, paid after operating expenses, debt service, and capital reserves, subject to portfolio cash flow.

 Annual K-1 tax schedules